yezkez10/tp/docs/DeveloperGuide.md

 * 3a.
 The given input is invalid.

     * 3a1.
-ClinicRecords shows an error message.
+ClinicAssistant shows an error message.

       Use case resumes at step 3.